-There can be no assurance that BTB will have access to sufficient capital in the future and on favourable terms to meet these requirements.
-Failure by BTB to access required capital on favourable terms could adversely affect BTB's financial position and ability to pay distributions to unitholders.
+There can be no assurance that BTB will have access to sufficient capital in the future and on favorable terms to meet these requirements.
+Failure by BTB to access required capital on favorable terms could adversely affect BTB's financial position and ability to pay distributions to unitholders.

-To reduce this risk, the following steps have been taken: (a) maintain the payout ratio at less than 100, (b) begin the mortgage debt refinancing process several months ahead of maturity and aim for a 60% to 65% refinancing level, (c) arrange terms and conditions for repayment of debentures in units and (d) identify properties that can be sold quickly at optimal prices.
+To reduce this risk, the following steps have been taken: (a) maintain the payout ratio at less than 100%, (b) begin the mortgage debt refinancing process several months ahead of maturity and aim for a level of refinancing generally lower than 65%, (c) arrange terms and conditions for repayment of debentures in units and (d) identify properties that can be sold quickly at optimal prices.